boreq/nya/README.md

 you need to specify the path to the file similar to `nya/settings.py` in environment variable called `NYA_SETTINGS`.

-Either redis or memcached is needed to run the website.
-Depending on your choice one of two optional dependencies listed in `setup.py` needs to be installed.
+Redis is needed to run the website.

 [virtualenv]: https://virtualenv.pypa.io/en/latest/